 Then rewrote our model to look like this.
 We avoid having to touch the database for this information, plus it's now the same across all environments.
 Plus all the data changes are in version control.

 DO IT!!
 I started just adding a file where I'd call the load_seed function with the various ENVs which do stuff & I'd just check stuff happens in my database.
 It doesn't have to be anything fancy, but it will pick up on any whoopsies.
+I seriously love this test in my code, it picks up some really random mistakes sometimes.

 Plus as I use FactoryBot for my seeds right now, I often call the linter as part of the test suite.
 It's a really cool!
 From Factories I'm going to write anyway, I'm able to use them more effectively.